How To Understand Your Audience by Asking 7 Important QuestionsBy Lou Solomon

 3) What are their issues or hot buttons?

 Interview respected people within the group to identify the mood and hot buttons of the group.
 Hot buttons such as saving time and money, lowering stress, finding a new tool to reach their goals and increasing productivity can help you put address audience benefits.
 It’s also a good idea to ask these same influencers to share their thoughts during the presentation.

 Are you current with the conversation?
 Research the tweets, articles, and newsletters that will help you understand the city, club, association, industry leaders, recent developments, etc. What are people saying?

 5) Do you know what the presenters before you will talk about?

 If you know the themes and core messages that have already been explored, you can adjust the time you spend on those things.

 If you’re feeling light on audience information, send out a simple online survey in advance to capture what people want to hear about and any questions they might have on the topic.
 You can weave the answers to these questions into your talk.

-7) What’s your common ground?
+7) What’s your common ground with the audience?

-Include mentions of your experience that makes you a relevant speaker for the audience.
+Include mentions of your experience that make you a relevant speaker for the audience.
 What are the background experiences that tell the audience you understand them?
 Geography, history, memories, and timelines will connect you to the audience.
 For example, you might be a speaker for a hospital foundation.
 You might include an anecdote about getting your tonsils removed as a child–how medicine has changed since then.